 Are we drowning in self, neglecting collective help?

 Is this worrying?
 Fortunately, this rise of individualism inadvertently reinforces the last stronghold where teamwork survives with greater intensity.
 Where does this occur?
-In the workplace: the excessive specialisation of professionals makes them capable, as experts, of carrying out specific tasks, but less competent when it comes to completing tasks that require more transversal profiles.
-In addition, the automation of certain processes that replace human beings also means that teamwork also includes the results of machines that help us to fine-tune results and, above all, save time.
+In the workplace: the excessive specialisation of professionals means that they are capable, as experts, of carrying out specific tasks, but less competent when it comes to completing tasks that require more transversal profiles.
+In addition, the process automation The fact that the teamwork also includes the results of the machines that help us to fine-tune results and, above all, to save time.
 Teamwork is therefore essential and desirable in organisations.

 At Bosonit, these teamwork qualities are not only necessary for projects, but the more horizontal internal organisation encourages peer support, cross-departmental questions and an atmosphere that facilitates collaboration.

-And we are very proud of this: not only does the need to work in teams create an atmosphere in which cooperation is necessary, but also day-to-day challenges, personal or otherwise, make this organisation a constant, pleasant and desirable team play.
-And you, what would you say if the human resources technician and the purchasing manager put you in the following situation?
-Colleagues, we have 30 bottles of champagne to buy on Thursday and they have to be cold by Friday.
-We don't have a fridge, they don't fit in separate houses, and it would be best if they were in the office.....
-Let the brainstorming begin - do you dare?
+And we are very proud of this: not only does the need to work in teams create an environment in which cooperation is necessary, but day-to-day challenges, personal and otherwise, make this organisation an important part of our work. team play constant, pleasant and desirable.
+And you, what would you say if the human resources technician and the head of purchasing presented you with the following situation?
+Colleagues, colleagues, we have 30 bottles of champagne to buy on Thursday and they have to be cold by Friday.
+We don't have a fridge, nor do they fit in separate houses, and it would be best if they were in the office .....
+Let the brainstorming begin.